Pavana Francisco Tarrega(1852-1909)

 One of Tarrega’s shorter pieces.
 Pavana is not technically difficult to play.
 What’s important is the sense of timing to capture the dramatic shading of melody.
 The last section consists of pizzicato plucking, a technique borrowed from the violin and cello.

 21 Bars.
 AABBCA.
 This song is not too hard to play.
 Once you play it a couple of times, you will get the hang of it.
-Bar 17: Play pizzicato with your thumb (p) only.
+Bar 18-22: I have seen another version that plays the notes as pizzicato (using your thumb).
 Place the heel of your thumb close to the bridge when you pluck.
 Make sure you keep you wrist horizontal and move up and down according to the string being plucked.
-A perfect delivery of Pizzacato is a damped sound that resonants clearly on every string.